Your Language

-Erikson’s Stages of Psychosocial Development [Updated 2023]
+Erikson’s Stages of Psychosocial Development Psychology

-Erikson’s Stages of Psychosocial Development Theory is one of the best-known theories of personality in psychology.
 Much like Sigmund Freud, Erikson believed that personality develops in a series of stages.
 Unlike Freud’s theory of psycho-sexual stages, Erikson’s theory describes the impact of social experience across the whole lifespan.

-What is Psychosocial Development - One of the main elements of Erikson’s stages psychosocial development theory of ego identity.
+What is Psychosocial Development - One of the main elements of Erikson’s stages psychosocial development psychology theory of ego identity.

-1 Ego identity is the conscious sense of self that we develop through social interaction.
+Ego identity is the conscious sense of self that we develop through social interaction.
 According to Erikson, our ego identity is constantly changing due to new experience and information we acquire in our daily interactions with others.

-In addition to ego identity, Erikson also believed that a sense of competence also motivates behaviors and actions.
 Each stage in Erikson’s theory is concerned with becoming competent in an area of life.
 If the stage is handled well, the person will feel a sense of mastery, which he sometimes referred to as ego strength or ego quality.

 Psychosocial Development Theory - In each stage, Erikson believed people experience a conflict that serves as a turning point in development.
-In Erikson’s view, these conflicts are centered on either developing a psychological quality or failing to develop that quality.

 Psychosocial Development - During these times, the potential for personal growth is high, but so is the potential for failure.

-Psychosocial Development Stages or Erik Erikson's Stages of Psychosocial Development
+Psychosocial Development Stages or Erik Erikson's Stages of Psychosocial Development Psychology

-Stage 1 Trust vs Mistrust - Erikson’s Stages of Psychosocial Development
+Stage 1 Trust vs Mistrust

 Psychosocial Development in Infancy - Trust vs Mistrust - The first stage of Erikson’s theory of psychosocial development occurs between birth to one year of age and is the most fundamental stage in life.